0x6C38/intellijPywal/README.md

     bindsym $mod+Print exec "wal -i $HOME/Pictures/Wallpapers;/pathToScript/intellijPywalGen.sh  $HOME/.IntelliJIdea2017.2/config"

-Notice how both commands are separated by a semicolon without any space in-between and how the params are passed with an unscaped space.
+Notice both commands are separated by a semicolon without any space in-between and the params are passed with an unescaped space.

 ## Screenshots
 ![demo](screenshots/sample.gif)